Powerofmoo/ai-hub/README.md

 screenhots are in /screens

-demo videos are in /videos>
+demo videos are at https://www.powerofmoo.com/ai-hub

 full adjusted open WebUI to download in /open-webui